 - a.
-The Trust values highly the involvement of second level students in its caring for young people with special needs either during the week in Lourdes, Hosanna House or during Friendship Weeks at "Kilcuan" or "Cois Cuain". - b.
-All second level students must operate within the following rules: - Students must be at least 16 years old on the first of January of the year of the pilgrimage or Friendship Week to facilitate vetting - ii.
+The Trust values highly the involvement of second level students in caring for guests either during the Trust pilgrimages to Lourdes, Hosanna House and during Friendship Weeks. - b.
+All second level students must operate within the following rules: - i.
+Students must be at least 16 years old on the first of January of the year of the pilgrimage or Friendship Week to facilitate vetting - ii.
 Students and their parent/guardian must sign and adhere to "Guidelines / Rules for 2nd Level Student" as outlined on the volunteer form. - iii.
 Students will be supernumerary to the group. - iv.
 Students will assist in caring for the guests in their group but will not have responsibility for the care of any particular guest. - v.
 Student must attend their group pre pilgrimage meeting and other meetings arranged by the student leaders and group leader - vi.
-The student must report all incidents or accidents to the Group Leader or Group Nurse, no matter how minor. - vii.Students must show respect at all times to all members of the group.
-Student carers must conduct themselves in an appropriate manner at all times. - viii.
-Students are encouraged to fundraise for the Trust with all proceeds being lodged via the Regional Treasurer. - ix.
-Students can fundraise for their own fare within their schools. - x.
-Student carers must complete the Trust's on-line Carer's Training Programme.
+The student must report all incidents or accidents to the Group Leader or Group Nurse, no matter how minor. - vii.
+Students must show respect at all times to all members of the group. - viii.
+Student carers must conduct themselves in an appropriate manner at all times. - ix.
+Students are encouraged to fundraise for the Trust with all proceeds being lodged via the Regional Treasurer. - x.
+Students can fundraise for their own fare within their schools. - xi.
+Student carers must complete the Trust's on-line Carer's Training Programme as required by the Board.